Counselling and Psychotherapy

 I am more than happy to talk through any questions you may have about counselling or psychotherapy; please feel free to call or email me with no obligation.

-I am a registered member of the British Association of Counselling and Psychotherapy and work with adults and young people.
+I am an Accredited Member of the British Association of Counselling and Psychotherapy (BACP) and work with adults and young people.
 I am also a counsellor at Cotswold Counselling in Cirencester.

 “We speak not only to tell other people what we think, but to tell ourselves what we think.
 Speech is a part of thought.”

 Counselling and Psychotherapy are often considered to be interchangeable therapies that overlap in a number of ways.